esalazar/tooltip.css/README.md

 ##Implementation

 Out implementation is as followed, there is a tooltip element which will be displayed after a hover action is triggered from the container element.
-There are currently two ways to create this container/tooltip relationship.

 ###Usage

-You need to include the tooltip.css stylesheet and modify your html to have a working tooltip.
+You need to include the `tooltip.css` stylesheet and modify your html to have a working tooltip.
+There are currently two ways to create the tooltip.

-#### Tooltip-Parent:
+#####Tooltip-Parent:

 The container and tooltip elements have a parent/child relationship.